 At Allen County Regional Hospital, we believe that keeping patients close to home and near the support system provided by family and friends is key to a successful recovery.

-After an illness, stroke, injury, or surgery, you may be getting better but still need additional skilled care before returning home.
+After hospitalization due to an illness, stroke, injury or surgery, a patient may be getting better and be ready to leave an acute care setting, but still need additional short-term skilled care and rehabilitation support before returning home.

 Medicare’s qualifications for admission to skilled nursing include:

-- Three-day (consecutive) acute level of care stay within the past 30 days
+- A minimum three-day (consecutive) acute level of care stay within the past 30 days,

-- Physician referral for necessary daily skilled service related to hospitalization
+- Physician referral for necessary daily skilled services related to hospitalization, and

-- Joint replacements or other orthopedic surgery patients needing frequent physical therapy.
+- Joint replacement or other orthopedic surgery patients requiring frequent physical therapy,

-- Stroke patients who need to improve their level of functioning with continued therapy.
+- Stroke patients who need to improve their level of functioning,

-- Cardiac patients needing skilled activity programs following a heart attack or acute episode of congestive heart failure.
+- Cardiac patients requiring skilled activity programs following a heart attack or acute episode of congestive heart failure,

-- Patients requiring wound management/ sterile dressing changes
+- Patients requiring wound management and frequent sterile dressing changes,

-- Patients with long-term illnesses such as cancer or immune deficiency disease.
+- Patients with long-term illnesses such as cancer or immune deficiency disease, or

 - Patients recovering from illnesses requiring continued IV therapy.